marcosd59/marcosd59/README.md

 ## About me

 - 🎓 Data and Organizational Intelligence.
 Engineer from University of Caribe.
-- 👨🏻‍💻 Passionate about JavaScript, React, SQL, Next, and Node.js
+- 👨🏻‍💻 Passionate about HTML, CSS, JavaScript, React, SQL, and Node.js
 - 🔭 I'm looking for opportunities that allow me to keep growing, both personally and professionally.
-- 🌱 I'm a Front-End Developer passionate about learning new things.
+- 🌱 I'm a Front end Developer passionate about learning new things.
 - ⚡ In my spare time, I like to take new courses about programming languages and new technologies.
 - 👨‍🏫 Currently, I'm focused on mastering full-stack development.
 - 📫 How to reach me **damian.marcospool@gmail.com**